-Benchmark Shareholders may compare the performance of the Fund against the IA Targeted Absolute Return sector.
-Comparison of the Fund's performance against this benchmark will give Shareholders an indication of how the Fund is performing against other similar funds in this peer group sector.
-The ACD has selected this comparator benchmark as the ACD believes it best reflects the asset allocation of the Fund.
-The benchmark is not a target for the Fund, nor is the Fund constrained by the benchmark.
-Classes of shares available Net Income Shares Currency of denomination Pounds Sterling Minimum initial investment £1,000,000 Minimum subsequent investment £500,000 Minimum withdrawal None Minimum holding £1,000,000 ACD's preliminary charge 5% Annual management charge 0.14% per annum subject to a minimum charge of £32,500 Investment Adviser's fee An annual fee of 0.9% on the first £10 million of Assets; 0.8% on the next £15 million of Assets, 0.75% on the next £25 million, 0.7% on the next £50 million and 0.65% on the next £150 million (exclusive of any applicable VAT)
+Benchmark Shareholders may compare the performance of the Company against MSCI PIMFA Balanced Index.
+The ACD has selected this comparator benchmark as it believes these benchmarks best reflect the Company's asset allocation.
+The benchmark is not a target for the Company, nor is the Company constrained by the benchmark.

+Classes of shares available Income Shares

+Currency of denomination Pounds Sterling

+Minimum initial investment £500,000

+Minimum subsequent investment £100,000

+Minimum withdrawal None

+Minimum holding £500,000

+ACD's preliminary charge 5%

 Charge for investment research None

+Annual management charge 1.00%

 Annual accounting date 31 August

 Interim accounting date Last day of February

-Annual income allocation date 31 December

-Interim income allocation date 30 April
+Quarterly income allocation dates 30 April (Interim), 31 July, 31 January and 31 December (final)

 Invest in any Securities Market of the UK or Yes

 a Member State of the EU or states within

-the EEA on which securities are admitted to
+the EEA on which securities are admitted to Official Listing

-Official Listing

-Invest in Eligible Markets As listed in Appendices 4 and 5
+Invest in Eligible Markets As listed in Appendices IV and V

-Income Equalisation Yes, averaged
+Income Equalisation Yes

 Charges taken from Income or Capital?
-All charges other than those relating directly to the purchase and sale of investments will be taken from income.
-If at the end of an accounting period there is insufficient income the shortfall may be allocated to capital.
+All charges other than those relating directly to the purchase and sale of investments will be taken from income

+If at the end of an accounting period there is insufficient income the shortfall may be allocated to capital which may constrain capital growth.
 Income to be distributed as a dividend or interest?
 The Company may distribute income in the form of a dividend or interest depending on the composition of the assets held over the accounting period.